The New Rules of Lifting for Women is simply the best book out there for beginning a strength training routine, no matter your age.

 I fully believe in strength training, as it is beneficial in so many ways.
 Strength training can:

-With that introduction in mind, I am reviewing The New Rules of Lifting for Women.
-This is a no-nonsense book, with plans for six months of progressive workouts.
-The layout can be a bit confusing, but I found a resource online with charts which has made it easier.
+It is no-nonsense, with plans for six months of progressive workouts.
+The layout can be a bit confusing, but I found a resource online with charts that makes it easier.
 I have those little flag post-it things to mark the relevant pages for each move to do.

 Why Should You Lift Like a Man?